NoroffFEU/css-frameworks-ca/README.md

  Required features
 The following user stories are required for a passing submission:
-User with @noroff.no or @stud.noroff.no email can register profile Registered user can login
+User with @noroff.no or @stud.noroff.no email can register profile Registered user can login -OK
-User can view a post content feed
+User can view a post content feed - OK
 User can filter the post content feed
 User can search the post content feed
 User can view a post content item by ID
-User can create a post content item
+User can create a post content item - OK
 User can update a post content item
 User can delete a post content item
 Additional features